AuthMe/AuthMeReloaded/docs/config.md

         forceKickAfterRegister: false
         # Does AuthMe need to enforce a /login after a successful registration?
         forceLoginAfterRegister: false
+        dialog:
-        # Show a graphical dialog UI for post-join login/register instead of chat messages.
+            # Show a 'Forgot Password?' button in the post-join login dialog.
-        # Requires Minecraft 1.21.6+ on Spigot, or 1.21.11+ on Paper.
-        # On older server versions, this option is automatically ignored.
+            # When clicked, executes /email recover using the email entered in the recovery field.
+            # Requires an email provider to be configured to be useful.
+            showForgotPasswordButton: true
+            # Show a short description body in login, register, and two-factor dialogs.
+            # The body text helps players understand what the dialog is asking them to do.
-        useDialogUi: true
+            showBody: true
+            preJoin:
                 # Show the login/register dialog during the Paper/Folia pre-join phase.
-        # Independent from useDialogUi; you may enable either or both options.
+                # Independent from postJoin.enable; you may enable either or both options.
                 # On non-Paper/Folia platforms this option has no effect.
-        usePreJoinDialogUi: true
+                enable: true
-        preJoinDialog:
                 # Show a cancel button in Paper/Folia pre-join dialogs.
                 # If disabled, players must submit the dialog or disconnect instead.
                 showCancelButton: true
                 # Allow closing Paper/Folia pre-join dialogs with Escape.
                 # If disabled, the dialog stays open until it is submitted,
                 # cancelled, or the timeout disconnects the player.
                 allowCloseWithEscape: false
                 # Kick players who cancel the Paper/Folia pre-join register dialog.
                 # When false, cancelling lets the player join and shows a post-join register dialog instead.
                 registerCancelKicks: false
+                # Kick players who cancel the Paper/Folia pre-join login dialog.
+                # When false, cancelling lets the player join in limbo to use /email recover.
+                loginCancelKicks: true
+            postJoin:
+                # Show a graphical dialog UI for post-join login/register instead of chat messages.
+                # Requires Minecraft 1.21.6+ on Spigot, or 1.21.11+ on Paper.
+                # On older server versions, this option is automatically ignored.
+                enable: true
     # Enable to display the welcome message (welcome.txt) after a login
     # You can use colors in this welcome.txt + some replaced strings:
     # {PLAYER}: player name, {ONLINE}: display number of online players,